avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### June 16th, 2020:

+I began writing a new class structure that somewhat imitates the functionality of python's HTTP sertver modules.
+I didn't understand them well enough to solve this problem so I'm building them from the ground up, albeit a bit simplified.
+I haven't finished yet, and I will also have to rewrite the data collection program to incorporate standard HTTP request syntax.
+I had created my own method of sending and parsing data, but it's not compatible with what I need to create the web application with a live feed.
+I will create a custom HTTP request method (much like I did in my original design with the Pi as the server host) that requests a connection to the server and streams data to it.

 ##### June 15th, 2020:

 Dr. Ghassemi suggested I try to get a live video feed web app running on my working version of the program.
 The way I got it to work before was by setting up python's HTTPRequestHandler class and rewriting the method that is called for a GET request from a browser, then feeding the camera frames into the webpage.
 The problem is that the class I wrote for the new program is not based on that handler class, so it isn't contained within its server_forever() method, which is effectively an infinite loop that calls the appropriate request methods.
 My program does the same thing - I use an infinite loop that constantly receives the stream.
 I tried rewriting it with the handler class, but I ended up breaking what I had before, so I started over.
 I looked into the python threading library, and tried a couple things to see if I could get the web app running at the same time as receiving the stream, but I had a hard time getting them to communicate.
 I have another thing to try tomorrow - trying to rewrite python's handler class (or a simplified version of it) to incorporate my code.
 All it needs to do is handle GET requests, so it shouldn't be too bad.